Heath H89 Dual GIDE

 The Heath H89 Dual GIDE is now available in kit form.
 The basic kit consists of the following:

 - Printed Circuit Board.
 The PCB mounts in a left side expansion slot (the memory side) and connects to the mainboard via a ribbon cable to the mainboard backplane to pick up several Z80 signals.

 - Boot EPROM.
-The Boot EPROM replaces the Heath EPROM so the machine can boot from one of the IDE drives.
-H17, H37, and H47 boot properties have been retained; the H/Z67 is not supported.
+The Boot EPROM works in conjunction with the Heath MTR90 EPROM so the machine can boot from any one of the four IDE drives, along with the original H17, H37, H47 and H/Z67 boot properties.

 - All PCB components and connectors are supplied.

 - CP/M software (NO HDOS!) is supplied on a boot-capable Compact Flash module.
 You may purchase a CF-IDE adapter at an additional cost (more info below).
 The adapter comes with a very short data cable that will connect to the D-GIDE.
 A full length IDE data cable is NOT included.

 Note that installation REQUIRES soldering to the back side of the main CPU PCB.
 If you are not comfortable doing that, you can make arrangements to have it done for you at a slight additional charge.